-Bacon may disappear in California as pig rules take effect
+Bacon may become scarce in California as pig rules take effect

 Kim, the San Francisco restaurant owner, said she survived the pandemic by paring back her menu, driving hundreds of miles herself through the Bay Area to deliver food and reducing staff.

-Kim, who is Korean-American, said she’s especially worried for small restaurants whose customers can’t afford big price increases and that specialize in Asian and Hispanic dishes that typically include pork.
+Kim, who is Korean American, said she’s especially worried for small restaurants whose customers can’t afford big price increases and that specialize in Asian and Hispanic dishes that typically include pork.

 “You know, I work and live with a lot of Asian and Hispanic populations in the city and their diet consists of pork.
 Pork is huge,” Kim said.
 “It’s almost like bread and butter.”